ziyajasani/ziyajasani/README.md

 ## Hi there 👋

+My name is Ziya and I am currently a Data Science student at the University of Virginia.

 <!--
 **ziyajasani/ziyajasani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.